Joukahainen123/Simple-Safe-Links-Decoder/README.md

 # Simple-Safe-Links-Decoder
-This is simple Python3 based code used to Decode Microsoft Safe Links
+This is simple Python3 based script used to decode Microsoft Safe Links